pratyushb25/ML-Project_dragline_factors/README.md

 ## Introduction

-This project is designed to create a machine learning model that aids in the estimation of operational parameters for draglines, some of the largest machines used in surface mining.
-The model aims to predict various pass factors and volumes based on operational data, significantly reducing the time required for planning and designing for a mine site.
-This methodology has potential applications in related industries such as construction in the future.
-But it is important to note that these figures are rough estimates and can be used to support decisions, not make them.
+I started this project to improve my understanding of analytics and programming concepts while tackling a real-world problem that's unique and typically stays under the radar.
+I've created a machine learning model that aims to predict pass factors and volumes based on operational data from draglines, some of the largest machines used in surface mining.
+This can significantly reduce the time required for planning and designing for a mine site.
+It can also be applied in related industries such as construction in the future.

 Taking the project a step further, I created a user interface using Flask for the API and React for interactions.
 This lets a user interact with the pre-trained model.
-This allows users to input data through a web form and receive predictions.
-I chose Flask for its simplicity and flexibility, which made it fast and straightforward to set up a web server capable of serving the machine learning model's API.
-React's component-based architecture was used to build a responsive and interactive UI.
+Users can input data through a web form and receive predictions immediately.
+I chose Flask for its simplicity and flexibility, I set up a web server capable of serving the machine learning model's API.
+I used react to build the interactive UI (because I want it to look nice)

 <div style="text-align: center;">
     <img src="https://github.com/pratyushb25/dragline_factors/assets/114146978/e430ac01-b208-4801-95f4-f2bf1dda4869" width="400">